tapjs/tapjs/src/intercept/README.md

     `results.restore()` must be called to restore the original method.

+    Returned method also has a `calls` array which contains the results.

 - `t.intercept(obj, property, desc?: PropertyDescriptor, strictMode: boolean = true): InterceptResultsFunction`

     Similar to `t.capture()`, but can be used to track get/set